lidofinance/docs/docs/guides/steth-integration-guide.md

 ### Wallet integrations

-Lido's Ethereum staking services have been successfully integrated into most popular DeFi wallets, including MetaMask, Ledger, MyEtherWallet, ImToken and others.
+Lido's Ethereum staking services have been successfully integrated into most popular DeFi wallets, including Ledger, MyEtherWallet, ImToken and others.
 Having stETH integrated can provide wallet users with great user experience of direct staking from the wallet UI itself.

 Lido DAO runs a referral program rewarding wallets and other apps for driving liquidity to the Lido staking protocol.
 At the moment, the referral program is in [whitelist mode](https://research.lido.fi/t/switch-referral-program-to-whitelist-mode/1014).
 Please contact Lido bizdev team to find out if your wallet might be eligible for referral program participation.